Ryszard Komornicki

-Ryszard Komornicki (born 14 August 1959) is a former Polish footballer who played as a winger or an attacking midfielder.
-He is currently the sporting director of GKS Tychy.
+Ryszard Komornicki (born 14 August 1959) is a Polish football manager and former player who played as a winger or an attacking midfielder.
+He was most recently in charge of German club FC 08 Villingen.

 Playing career

 Born in Ścinawa, Lower Silesia, Komornicki played for GKS Tychy and Górnik Zabrze in his country, winning four Ekstraklasa championships in a row with the latter club, then moved to Switzerland at the age of 30 where he represented FC Aarau, FC Wohlen and FC Kickers Luzern.
 He acted as player-coach to the last two teams, retiring at nearly 42.
 While at FC Aarau he was part of the side that won the Swiss national title in 1992–93.

 Komornicki won 20 caps for the Poland national team in almost four years and was a participant at the 1986 FIFA World Cup, appearing in all three group stage matches (one win, one loss and one draw).
 He made his debut on 31 October 1984, featuring 20 minutes in a 2–2 friendly draw against Albania in Mielec.